Enhancing Preference-based Linear Bandits via Human Response Time: Experiment details

-We accessed this dataset via \citet{fudenberg2018speed}'s replication package at \url{https://www.aeaweb.org/articles?id=10.1257/aer.20150742}.
-The dataset~\citep{krajbich2010visual} includes the choices and response times of $39$ participants, each responding to between $49$ and $100$ queries comparing two snack items.
-Participants' eye movements were tracked during the experiment.
-The authors~\citep{krajbich2010visual} modeled each participant's choices, response times, and eye movements using the attentional DDM, where the drift for each query is a linear combination of the participant's ratings of both snack items in the query, with the weights adjusting based on their eye movements.
-The ratings, $\in\{-10,-9,\dots,0,\dots,9,10\}$, were collected before the participants interacted with the binary queries.
+We accessed the snack dataset with choices (-1 or 1)~\citep{krajbich2010visual} via \citet{fudenberg2018speed}'s replication package at \url{https://www.aeaweb.org/articles?id=10.1257/aer.20150742}.
+This dataset contains choices and response times from $39$ participants, each responding to between $49$ and $100$ queries comparing two snack items.
+Participants' eye movements were tracked during the experiment. \citet{krajbich2010visual} modeled each participant's choices, response times, and eye movements using the attentional DDM, where the drift for each query is a linear combination of the participant's ratings of both snack items in the query, with the weights influenced by their eye movements.
+The ratings, $\in\{-10,-9,\dots,0,\dots,9,10\}$, were collected before participants interacted with the binary queries.